 A major development of the UK MARKAL model for the UKERC Energy 2050 project was the implementation of an elastic demand version (MED) to account for the response of energy service demands to prices.
-This is implemented at the level of individual energy service demands using linear programming (LP)1.
-The UK model does not represent trade and competitiveness effects, and as a partial equilibrium energy-economic model does not include government revenue impacts, and does not provide an assessment of macro-economic implications (e.g. GDP).2
+This is implemented at the level of individual energy service demands using linear programming (LP)3.
+The UK model does not represent trade and competitiveness effects, and as a partial equilibrium energy-economic model does not include government revenue impacts, and hence does not provide an assessment of macro-economic implications (e.g. GDP).4

 A simplified representation of energy supply and elastic demands is given in Figure 1.
 The standard MARKAL model optimization, when energy service demands are unchanging - i.e. are a straight vertical line on the horizontal axis, is on (discounted) energy systems cost - i.e. the minimum cost of meeting all energy services.
-This is equivalent to the area between the supply curve and the horizontal line from the equilibrium price (producer surplus).
+With non changing demands, this is equivalent to the area between the supply curve and the horizontal line from the equilibrium price.
 In MED, these exogenously defined energy service demands have been replaced with demand curves (actually implemented in a series of small steps).
 Following calibration to a reference case that exactly matches the standard MARKAL reference case, MED now has the option of increasing or decreasing demands as final energy costs fall and rise respectively.
-Thus demand responses combine with supply responses in different scenarios (e.g. one with a CO_2 constraint).
+Thus demand responses combine with supply responses in an alternate scenario (e.g. one with a CO_2 constraint).

-1 Although demand and supply responses are in fact represented non-linearly using step functions.
-2 The UK MARKAL-Macro model (Strachan and Kannan, 2008) incorporates a simple general equilibrium model but with the loss of sectoral price responses and the relative simplicity of LP calibration.
+3 As demand and supply responses are in fact represented using step functions, these can approximate non-linear aggregated curves but still solved via an LP for computational considerations.
+4 The UK MARKAL-Macro model (Strachan and Kannan, 2008) incorporates a simple general equilibrium model but with the loss of sub-sectoral demand responses and the relative simplicity of LP calibration.